 Orthodontic Emergencies or Problems

-As a general rule, orthodontic emergencies are very rare, but when they do occur we are available for you.
+As a general rule, orthodontic emergencies are very rare, but when they do occur, we are available for you.
 You should call the office when you experience severe pain or when you have an appliance problem.
 We will be able to schedule an appointment to resolve the problem.
+Orthodontic emergencies are just one of the orthodontic services we offer in Mt Airy, Maryland.

 Loose Bracket or Band